-Gareth and Rachel are two of the five staff from Newport Wafer Fab (NFW) studying on the University of South Wales’ Semiconductor Technologies degree apprenticeship.
+Gareth and Rachel are two of the five staff from Newport Wafer Fab (NWF) that studied on the University of South Wales’ Semiconductor Technologies degree apprenticeship.

-As long-time employees of NFW, both Gareth and Rachel have studies for multiple qualifications at the company and this commitment to learning has seen them both progress to more senior roles.
+As long-time employees of NWF, both Gareth and Rachel have studied for multiple qualifications at the company and this commitment to learning has seen them both progress to more senior roles.

 “During the time I’ve worked for NWF I’ve been able to develop my skills by completing different courses,” Gareth explained.